Language is a mine field. The words we choose to use and the underlying meaning behind what we say and hear is of crucial importance.

 Created using a Risograph, words such a 'bourgeoisie', 'systematic' and 'explicit' are deconstructed into their phonetic components and attached to wooden structures.

 Ultimately, the typography resembles gibberish.
-What looks like random combinations of letters are sort of collaged together, creating colorful montages that are juxtaposed by the simple shades of wood that form the sculpture's structure.
+What looks like random combinations of letters are collaged together, creating colorful montages that are juxtaposed by the simple shades of wood that form the sculpture's structure.

 The Contemporary Art Museum describes Post No Bills as an installation that dismantles systems of power.
 While the benefits and risks of doing this are far too complex to dive into here one thing is abundantly clear from Foley's work: print is not dead.

 Foley's ability to turn, what looks like, a simple combination of letters into larger-than-life sculptures with captivating aesthetic value is alarming.
-At a time when magazines and newspapers are struggling, and most people no longer even own a simple printer, his use of old-school techniques breathes new life into the possibility for print.
+At a time when magazines and newspapers are struggling, and most people no longer own a simple printer, his use of old-school printing techniques breathes new life into the future of print.

 A printers worth is no longer found in its ease-of-use, cheap ink or speed.